vaughnteegarden/slate/source/includes/_howtoinstantbuy.md

 ```

-First, initialize `scanManager`, and enable the scan screen using `session.startVideo()`, and capture a watermarked image.
+First, initialize `scanManager`, and enable the scan screen using `session.startVideoScan()`, and capture a watermarked image.
 The scanManager recognizes the encoded product data, and extracts `merchantId`, `catalogId`, and `productId` from the image, automatically calling `getProduct`.
 The scanManager returns a `product` object.